 Said Soubra, MD

-Dr. Said Soubra is a vice president of US Acute Care South, medical director of the Intensive care unit and the chief medical officer at Seton Medical Center Williamson in Round Rock, TX.
+Dr. Said Soubra is a vice president of US Acute Care South, medical director of the Intensive care unit, and chief medical officer at Seton Medical Center Williamson in Round Rock, TX.
 He also is on the National Clinical Governance Board.

 Dr. Soubra is board certified in pulmonary, critical care and sleep medicine, and has special expertise in the field of pulmonary vascular disease.
 He has taught and conducted research at Baylor College of Medicine, and also has served as a member of the lung transplant team at both Methodist Hospital and St. Luke’s Episcopal Hospital and medical director of the Intensive Care Unit at the Michael E. Debakey Veterans Administration Medical Center.